This is the section where links to other

 episode recaps that don't miss a beat.
 If you like

-Rehashed, then chances are TWoP should be right up your alley.
+Rehashed, then TWOP should be right up your alley.

-Oh man, this site has some of THE hottest babes I've ever seen,
+This site has some of THE hottest actresses I've ever seen,

 and for just $14.95 a month you can watch them... um....
 No, no wait,

 embarrassing.
-X-Entertainment is a sort of an 80's pop culture
+X-Entertainment is a sort of a 1980s pop culture

 nostalgia site as well as a blog archive, yet it's